-The most natural interpretation of the cost parameter in our models is that it represents how much effort is required for the speaker to convey an utterance.
-This effort may reflect the length of the utterance (in, e.g., syllables); the difficulty of correctly pronouncing it; the amount of energy required to produce the sounds required for the utterance; or still other possible factors.
+One interpretation of the cost parameter in our models is that it represents how much effort is required for the speaker to convey an utterance.
+This effort may reflect the length of the utterance (in, e.g., syllables); the difficulty of correctly pronouncing it; the amount of energy required to produce the sounds required for the utterance; the effort to recall appropriate words from memory; or still other possible factors.
 An interpretation of the cost parameter in this manner constitutes a theory of how the speaker chooses utterances, as well as a theory of how the listener believes the speaker chooses utterances.
-That is, if cost represents usage effort, then the speaker will derive lower utility from more effortful utterances, and will be less likely to choose such utterances (all things being equal).

-In providing a theory of how the speaker chooses utterances, and of how the listener believes the speaker chooses utterances, we may also wish to account for an additional feature of utterances, one which does not perfectly track effortfulness: the complexity of the utterance under the speaker's theory of their language.
+An additional feature of utterances that may effect utterance choice, one which is less clearly related to effort, is the utterance complexity under the speaker's theory of their language.
 That is, the speaker may be less likely to use a particular utterance, not necessarily because it is difficult to say, but because it is a complex utterance according to their grammar.
-For example, the speaker may be unlikely to use the locative-inversion construction, e.g. "Onto the table jumped the cat," even though by all appearances it is no more difficult to say than, "The cat jumped onto the table"; this is attested in the corpus frequencies for these constructions, where the locative inversion is much less common.
-A theory of how the speaker chooses utterances should thus be sensitive to the speaker's judgments of linguistic complexity.
+For example, the speaker may be unlikely to use the locative-inversion construction, "Onto the table jumped the cat," even though by all appearances it is no more difficult to say than, "The cat jumped onto the table"; this is attested in the corpus frequencies for these constructions, where the locative inversion is much less common.
+A theory of how the speaker chooses utterances should thus be sensitive to some notion of linguistic complexity.
+It is possible that effort indeed tracks complexity (for instance a resource-rational analysis might predict that language is processed in such a way that more common utterances are easier to access and produce).
+Or it may be that this is an orthogonal aspect of speaker utility that must be encoded in the utterance cost.
+Fortunately it is straightforward to represent linguistic complexity in our models (e.g. by adding log of the probability of the utterance under a PCFG to the utility), and to derive exactly the same predictions starting from differences in complexity rather than differences in difficulty.
+Future work will be required to clarify the specific form and nature of the cost model.